Cake by the Ocean: Usage in media

 The song is featured in the films Pitch Perfect 3, Bad Moms, Middle School: The Worst Years of My Life, Malibu Rescue, The King of Staten Island, Sing 2, and in trailers for Mike and Dave Need Wedding Dates, Hotel Transylvania 3: Summer Vacation and The Lost City.
-It has also been featured in the television series Telenovela, South Park, No Tomorrow, The Real O'Neals, The Challenge XXX: Dirty 30, Mary + Jane and The Wilds, and My Life with the Walter Boys, and appeared in an Indonesian Mizone commercial in August 2016.
-The clean version of the song is a playable track in Just Dance 2017.
+It has also been featured in the television shows Every Year After, Telenovela, South Park, No Tomorrow, The Real O'Neals, The Challenge XXX: Dirty 30, Mary + Jane, The Wilds, My Life with the Walter Boys, and Percy Jackson and the Olympians.
+Furthermore, the song appeared in an Indonesian Mizone commercial in August 2016, and the clean version of the song is a playable track in Just Dance 2017.
 It was also featured in the Brazilian teen soap-opera Malhação during its 24th season.

 Lyrical changes

-On September 28, 2024, at a Jonas Brothers concert at the LDLC Arena in Paris, France, Joe Jonas changed the lyric "Walk for me, baby / I'll be Diddy, you'll be Naomi" to "Walk for me, baby / I’ll be watching you be Naomi".
+On September 28, 2024, at a Jonas Brothers concert at the LDLC Arena in Décines-Charpieu, in the Metropolis of Lyon, Joe Jonas changed the lyric "Walk for me, baby / I'll be Diddy, you'll be Naomi" to "Walk for me, baby / I’ll be watching you be Naomi".
 The changes came as the rapper, born Sean Combs, was arrested and charged with racketeering and sex trafficking by force.